1. Copy the following files to the root of your class folder, e.g., P:\cs256:

 The autograder will throwing a NoSuchElement exception if you declare use a local variable to hold a reference to your Scanner object.

-Step 5 - A message box will pop up that states.
-"This folder can not be modified."
+A message box will pop up that states.
+"This folder cannot be modified."
 There will be two buttons.
 "Okay" and Authenticate.
 Select the Authenticate option.
 Authenticate with your admin user name and password and it will copy your new tools.jar file into the Classes directory.

-Step 7 - Point the autograder at your files using the Unix path system.
-If you are just using your Home Directory the path will look something like /Users/YourName/Documents/CS257 (Hint: Remember Unix is cases sensitive)
+Point the autograder at your files using the Unix path system.
+If you are just using your Home Directory the path will look something like /Users/YourName/Documents/CS257 (Hint: Remember Unix is case sensitive)

-Step 8 - Point to the new tools.jar file you just created by pasting in /System/Library/Frameworks/JavaVM.framework/Versions/1.5.0/Classes/ you have the option to leave off tools.jar or append it.
+Point to the new tools.jar file you just created by pasting in /System/Library/Frameworks/JavaVM.framework/Versions/1.8.0/Classes/ you have the option to leave off tools.jar or append it.
 The autograder will automatically look for tools.jar in whatever director you point it at.

 Notes on other issues.